gothburz/HTML5-Sticky-Footer/README.md

-# HTML5-Boilerplate + Sticky-Footer
+# HTML5 + Sticky-Footer
-An HTML5 Boilerplate for small Webpages that require a sticky footer.
+A simple HTML5 template that includes a sticky footer.
+I built this template for the small webpages that need a sticky footer.
+Simply adjust the margin-bottom on the body and footer height in CSS to fit your needs.